HIST5360-f16/Wham-in-China/Tutorial.md

 * Use Ifraview to convert the JPG file to TIFF
 ![Geo Screenshot 2](/Geo Screenshot 2.png)

-6 In QGIS click on the Raster tab then select geo-referencer
+6 In QGIS click on the Raster tab at the top of your screen then select geo-referencer.
+This will allow us to layer the 1863 map onto the shapefile of modern-day China.
 * Use the geo-referencer to add the TIFF version as a raster layer
 ![Geo Screenshot](/Geo Screenshot.png)